ParallaxAPIs/parallaxapis-sdk-playwright/README.md

 ## 🧑‍💻 PX Usage

-### ⚡ SDK Initialization, and usage
+### ⚡ SDK Initialization and usage

-Init methods in sdk will create a browser, and plug solvers for you.
-You can just create them with our SDK and you are ready to go!
+Initialization methods within the SDK will establish a browser environment and configure the necessary solvers.
+Once you've created these components with our SDK, you're fully prepared to proceed.

 ```javascript
 import { PerimeterxHandler } from 'parallaxapis-sdk-playwright';